Episode Transcript

 8:39

-college campuses.
-I am stunned.
-I guess I
+campuses.
+I am stunned, I

-shouldn't be.
-But it is
+guess I shouldn't be, but it is

-a reminder that our enemy is still
+a reminder that our enemy is still prowling,

 8:48

-prowling, seeking whom he may devour and
+seeking whom he may devour.
+And he

 8:50

-he hates the Jewish people.
+hates the Jewish people.

 8:52

 Why?
-Because from the Jews
+Because from the

 8:57

-a Jewish Messiah.
-You and I
+Jesus is a Jewish Messiah.

 8:59

-as Gentiles have been grafted on
+You and I as Gentiles have been

 9:01

-to a Jewish tree.
-And
+grafted on to a Jewish tree.

-if you can eradicate the Jews and
+And if you can eradicate the Jews,

-you eradicate any evidence of the existence
+then you eradicate any evidence of the existence

 9:08

-of the Jewish people, therefore, I'm
+of the Jewish people.
+Therefore, I'm

 9:10

-sure Satan thinks wrongly that somehow you
+sure Satan thinks, wrongly, that

-have eradicated the reality of the resurrected
+somehow you have eradicated the reality of the

-war at its root.
-It's
+this is a spiritual war at its root.

 9:19